jedawson04/Applied-Machine-Learning-Homeworks/hw2/hw2-README.md

 b.
 Why do you think this trend occurred for this data set?

 We think the increase is due to the increased number of trees.
 Any potential inaccuries/inconsistenties are watered down by the larger amount of trees.
-We think that the taper off is due to a limitation in the number of patterns that are identifiable in the numbers (variance between people's handwritings).
+We think that the taper off is due to a limitation in the number of patterns that are identifiable in the numbers (in this case, variance between people's handwritings).

 # Additional Questions

 Please answer these questions after you complete the assignment: